mikeal/block-box/README.md

 data being referred to in the CID value.

 This also means the index is "blind" containing only hashes and meta data.
-Any actor that has the means to verify the index can attest to its validity and address that includes the digest of the BLOCKS section.
+Any actor that has the means to verify the index can sign claims about the index using an address that includes the digest of the BLOCKS section.

 This provides a means of exchanging verifiable claims about many hash references at